Corn fuels Iowa’s economy

 The state’s 21st-century economy is characterized by increasing diversity.
 Agriculture isn’t as dominant as once was the case.
 Even so, there can be little doubt that corn remains of critical importance.
 The renewable fuels industries have increased demand for corn as a critical ingredient in manufacturing ethanol.
 Ethanol production has not only increased demand for corn, but also strengthens corn’s already enormous importance to Iowa’s prosperity.

-According to the U.S. Department of Agriculture, corn production nationally in 2011 was 12.4 billion bushels.
-That was down 5 percent from the record high of 13.1 billion bushels in 2009, which narrowly surpassed the previous record set in 2007.
-The 2011 total was about 1 percent less than in 2010.
+According to the U.S. Department of Agriculture, corn production nationally in 2012 was 10.78 billion bushels.
+Thanks largely to the drought far less than the record high of 13.1 billion bushels set in 2009.

 Corn has been king in Iowa for generations.
 It seems likely to remain so well into the 21st century.